stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-model my future behavior better than a lawyer or a psychotherapist or anybody else could. so there are provisions in law of privileged information, right? if you have privileged information, what are you allowed to do with it? and there are provisions in law about undue influence. so we could argue that the platforms are gathering privileged information, that they have undue influence. as a result, there should be a fiduciary responsibility. this is one of the things that we do when there's a radical asymmetry of power. because if there's a symmetry of power, we say caveat emptor buyer beware. it's kind of on you to make sure that you don't get sold a shitty thing or engage with. but if there's a radical asymmetry of power, can you tell the kid buyer beware about an adult that is playing them? no, you can't, right?
+model my future behavior better than a lawyer or a psychotherapist or anybody else could. so there are provisions in law of privileged information, right? if you have privileged information, what are you allowed to do with it? and there are provisions in law about undue influence. so we could argue that the platforms are gathering privileged information, that they have undue influence. as a result, there should be a [[fiduciary responsibility]]. this is one of the things that we do when there's a radical asymmetry of power. because if there's a symmetry of power, we say caveat emptor buyer beware. it's kind of on you to make sure that you don't get sold a shitty thing or engage with. but if there's a radical asymmetry of power, can you tell the kid buyer beware about an adult that is playing them? no, you can't, right?
 [10157](https://www.youtube.com/watch?v=g7WtcTATa2U&t=10157.479s)